vishnu2909200/FRESH_PICKER/README.md

 Specifically, we harnessed the power of Intel's GPU through Intel Extension for TensorFlow to accelerate critical components of our project: Fruits and Vegetables Quality Prediction.

+**Fruits and vegetables Quality Prediction Model Training:**
+The Intel Developer Cloud's GPU capabilities, combined with Intel Extension for TensorFlow, played a crucial role in reducing the training time of our Fruit Detection model.
+Leveraging Intel's high-performance computing infrastructure, we achieved more efficient model training, significantly cutting down the time required for optimization and experimentation.Notably, a single epoch now takes only 2 seconds, a substantial improvement compared to other environments, showcasing the remarkable speedup achieved with Intel's hardware resources and optimized software stack.

+**Recipe Generation Model:**
+Leveraging Intel Extension for PyTorch, our recipe generator model benefits from the accelerated development and deployment processes facilitated by Intel Developer Cloud.
+By harnessing Intel's GPU capabilities, we've significantly reduced training times, ensuring efficient model optimization and experimentation.
+This collaborative approach has led to remarkable speedups, enhancing the overall performance of our Recipe Generation model and streamlining the culinary creativity process.